GovTechSG/singpass-myinfo-oidc-helper/README.md

 ### MyInfoHelper

 Helper to get a V3 MyInfo person.
-Because our project only requires the person basic object, we have only written `getPersonCommon` method.
-Contributions for `getPerson` are welcomed.

 `import { MyInfo } from "singpass-myinfo-oidc-helper"`